Mount Shasta Altitude Guide: How to Prepare, Pace, and Perform at Elevation

 A team of climbers near the summit of Mt Shasta

-Climbing Mount Shasta is a big objective for many mountain athletes.
+Climbing Mount Shasta is a big objective for climbers of all fitness levels and experience, but for many, the biggest concern isn’t the climb itself.
+It’s the altitude.
 At 14,179 feet, it’s high enough to challenge your physiology, but accessible enough that most climbers arrive without true acclimatization.

 That combination is where most people struggle.

-Most Shasta climbers go from low elevation to attempting the summit within one to three days.
+Most Mount Shasta climbers go from low elevation to attempting the summit within one to three days.
 That is not enough time for your body to adapt to altitude.
-As a result, performance is limited but there are five often overlooked areas to explore that will improve your experience when the air gets thin: Training, Planning, Pacing, Breathing, and Fueling
+As a result, performance is limited, but there are often overlooked ways to improve your experience when the air gets thin: training, planning, pacing, breathing, and fueling.

 The goal is not to overcome altitude.
 The goal is to work with it.